patrick-crawford/WEB422-Backup/notes/intro-web-api-security.md

 #### mLab & MongoDB

-You should be familiar with mLab from our [experience in WEB322](http://zenit.senecac.on.ca/~patrick.crawford/index.php/web322/course-notes/week8-class1/) as well as the [Teams API Setup notes](https://sictweb.github.io/web422/notes/teams-api-setup).
-MLab will be responsible for hosting our separate (MongoDB) "users" database.
+You should be familiar with mLab from our [experience in WEB322](http://zenit.senecac.on.ca/~patrick.crawford/index.php/web322/course-notes/week8-class1/) as well as the [Teams API Setup notes](https://sictweb.github.io/web422/notes/teams-api-setup).  mLab will be responsible for hosting our separate (MongoDB) "users" database.

-To set up a new "users" collection for the simple API, follow along with the [Teams API Setup notes](https://sictweb.github.io/web422/notes/teams-api-setup) starting with "**MongoDB Database**" and continuing until you complete the "**Adding a new User**" step.  **Note:** Instead of naming your collection "teams-api-db", name it "simple-api-users" to keep everything separate and clear.
+To set up a new "users" database for the simple API, follow along with the [Teams API Setup notes](https://sictweb.github.io/web422/notes/teams-api-setup) starting with "**MongoDB Database**" and continuing until you complete the "**Adding a new User**" step.  **Note:** Instead of naming your collection "teams-api-db", name it "simple-api-users" to keep everything separate and clear.

 Be sure to keep track of your connection string, as we will be using it in the next piece:

 #### Updating the "user-service"

 To keep our DB authentication piece clean, we will be making use of the promise-based "userService" module, defined in the   "user-service.js" file.
-If you open this file, you will see a space for your Mongo DB connection string - enter it now before proceeding.
+If you open this file, you will see a space for your MongoDB connection string - enter it now before proceeding.

 Next, you will notice a definition for a "user" Schema (userSchema).
 In this case, it consists of 4 simple fields: